heche-psb/fossiler/README.md

 Brenner, G.J.
 (1963).
 The spores and pollen of the Potomac Group of Maryland.
 Maryland Department of Geology, Mines and Water Resources, 27: 215.

 Brenner, G. J. and Bickoff, I. S. (1992).
 Palynology and Age of the Lower Cretaceous Basal Kurnub Group from the Coastal Plain to the Northern Negev of Israel.
 Palynology, 16: 137–185.

+Crabtree, D. R. (1987).
+Angiosperms of the Northern Rocky Mountains: Albian to Campanian (Cretaceous) Megafossil Floras.
+Annals of the Missouri Botanical Garden, 74(4): 707–747.

 David K. Ferguson, Daphne E. Lee, Jennifer M. Bannister, Reinhard Zetter, Gregory J. Jordan, Norbert Vavra, Dallas C. Mildenhall (2010).
 The taphonomy of a remarkable leaf bed assemblage from the Late Oligocene–Early Miocene Gore Lignite Measures, southern New Zealand.
 International Journal of Coal Geology, 83(2-3): 173-181.